 ...
 Is unknown.
 At least partly.
 That's where the real fun begins.
-Unlike other robotics competitions, Robofest presents students with small changes in mission, which are kept secret until the beginning of each contest.
-Parts of the playing field are rearranged, and students must program their robots to work on the fly, solving problems quickly and creatively.
+Unlike other robotics competitions, Robofest presents students with small challenges, which are kept secret until the beginning of each contest.
+Parts of the playing field are rearranged, and students must program their robots to work on the fly, solving problems quickly, reliably, and creatively.